ObEngine/ObEngine/README.md

 - [ÖbEngine's Development Boards](https://github.com/Sygmei/ObEngine/projects)

 ## What the hell is ÖbEngine ?
 ÖbEngine (ÖbE is shorter) is a 2D Game Engine made on top of SFML !
-I'm creating this engine in my spare time as a student, it might not be really stable right now but I'm working on it.
+I'm creating this engine in my spare time, it might not be really stable right now but I'm working on it.

 ## What do I need to build it ?
 You will need SFML :